-This year, we’re exploring the easter ham in a less traditional fashion.
-After a visit over the Big Green Egg Forums, we came across Egret’s Maple-Bourbon Glazed recipe and decided to take it in a different direction.
-So tip of the hat to John “Egret” Hall, we’d like to introduce you to our version.
+We came across Egret’s Maple-Bourbon Glazed recipe on the Egghead Forums and loved it so much, we decided to take it in a different direction.
+So tip of the hat to John “Egret” Hall – we’d like to introduce you to our version, which introduces a bit more complexity and heat from the pepper.
+Sure to be a family favorite.

 Ingredients for the Ham Injection